 The Colorado Outdoor Learning School was created in partnership with Cross Bar X Youth Ranch and runs an Outdoor Education program during the fall for students from the Four Corners area.
 COLS has a unique, multi-dimensional approach to outdoor education programming that combines exciting hands-on learning with challenge based activities.

 We are looking to add a Wrangler to work for the COSL season beginning September 1st, and running through November 1st.

 During the COLS season, the wrangler would be in charge of managing groups of up to 15 students at a time for 2.5 hour activity periods multiple times per day.
-Duties would include teaching the students basic horse riding skills, maintaining a safe operating environment for the people and the horses, reporting directly to the Horse Program Manager and the COLS program director.
+Duties would include teaching the students basic horse riding skills, maintaining a safe operating environment for the people and the horses, reporting directly to the COLS program director.
 During the evening, you will be assigned to assist in other aspects of the program as laid out below.

 -To be in agreement with the Cross Bar X statement of faith